Wawanesa Insurance: History

 In 1975, Wawanesa's United States branch was established under the laws of California, making it the first Canadian general insurance company to successfully enter the US.
 The office was opened in San Diego in April that year.

-On 1 October 1993, the Wawanesa Mutual Life Insurance Company was converted from a mutual company to a wholly-owned stock subsidiary of the general insurance company, with its name changed to The Wawanesa Life Insurance Company.
+On October 1, 1993, the Wawanesa Mutual Life Insurance Company was converted from a mutual company to a wholly owned stock subsidiary of the general insurance company, with its name changed to The Wawanesa Life Insurance Company.

-In the year 2000, Wawanesa began offering automobile insurance in the U.S. state of Oregon.
+In the year 2000, Wawanesa began offering automobile insurance in the US state of Oregon.

 In 2016, Wawanesa Insurance signed a multi-year sponsorship deal with the Canadian Hockey League, Ontario Hockey League, and Quebec Major Junior Hockey League to become their Official Auto/Home Insurance Company.

 On July 1, 2017, Wawanesa completed the purchase of Western Financial Group, Inc and Western Life Assurance from Desjardins Financial Corp via its subsidiary, Trimont Financial.
 Western Financial Group is a full service brokerage, serving most of Western and Northwestern Canada.
 Western Life Assurance was later rolled into The Wawanesa Life Insurance Company.

 In 2020, Wawanesa opened a head office for the San Diego location, although they also write automobile policies in the state of Oregon.
 Also that year, Wawanesa opened a claims office in the state of Colorado.

+In 2024, Wawanesa sold its US operations to the Automobile Club of Southern California to focus on the needs of its Canadian members.

+In 2025, Former CEO Jeff Goy retired and a new leadership team was appointed, including a new CEO & President Evan Johnston, Chief Commercial Lines Officer Anna McCrindell and Chief Personal Lines Officer Kimberly Palatnick.

-Wawanesa Life
+Wawanesa life

 The Wawanesa Life Insurance Company, or Wawanesa Life, is the life insurance arm of Wawanesa Insurance.
 It is licensed in all provinces of Canada, as well as in the Northwest Territories.

 The company was introduced in 1961 as the Wawanesa Mutual Life Insurance Company, a mutual company.
-On 1 October 1993, the company was converted into a wholly-owned stock subsidiary of Wawanesa Insurance, with its name changed to The Wawanesa Life Insurance Company.
+On October 1, 1993, the company was converted into a wholly owned stock subsidiary of Wawanesa Insurance, with its name changed to The Wawanesa Life Insurance Company.